 About Me - Counsellor West Hampstead

 My name is Fatima Fernandes.
 I have been working in Central and West London as an integrative counsellor and supervisor for many years.
 After my initial training as a counsellor I gained experience working in both the private and public sector specialising in areas around addictions and severe trauma.
 I have run my private practice for over ten years helping both individual clients and couples who may be struggling at managing their lives.
-In my work I encourage self discovery which provides the opportunity for openness and builds trust.
+In my work I encourage self discovery and openness while respecting individual strengths.
 I am committed to maintain a safe therapeutic environment based on trust where people can safely share and reflect on issues without fear or prejudices.
 I firmly belief in the power we all have to make choices for ourselves with capacity to determine our own lives.
-The aim of my work here as a counsellor is to help people find a sense of who they are and what they can be capable of.
+The aim of my work as a counsellor is to help people find a sense of who they are and what they can be capable of.

 Apart from running my private practice based at West Hampstead and Mansion House I also work for an organisation as a trauma specialist supporting women who have suffered severe traumatic experiences in their lives.
-In this space women are helped to rediscover their unique valuable internal resources gain re- empowerment and rebuild their lives.
+In this space women are helped to rediscover their unique valuable resources to gain re- empowerment and rebuild their lives.